kalidindis/katana-tutorial-swift/Chapter2/README.md

 }
 ```

 Build and run!
-You should see an empty screen.
+You should see an empty, white, screen.
 This is not really what we want, but why we don't see anything?
 Well, we didn't define the layout of these elements.
 Katana just renders them with the default frame (which has a zero size).

 How can we define the layout logic of the description?
-Katana is not strongly tied to a specific layout system, but if offers the [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS) layout system out of the box.
+Katana is not strongly tied to a specific layout system, but it offers the [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS) layout system out of the box.
 Plastic is a library we leverage in Bending Spoons to create our applications.
 It is based on two pillars:

 * Elements are lay out by defining relations between elements of the UI.
 The order in which relations are defined **is important**.
 For instance if you define that the height of the element A is the same of the one of the element B, but you haven't defined yet the height of the element B, then also the element A will never have an height, even if you define the height of A later.
 There isn't a constraint solver system like in Auto Layout
 * The layout logic is defined starting from a `reference size`.
 The idea is the following: you have the preview of the final UI in a specific device (let's say the an iPhone 5).
 All the values you will add to the layout logic are measured in this device.
 Plastic will gracefully scale all the values by comparing the reference size in the iPhone5 to the size that there are in the running application